-Here are 5 tools for a more interactive blog that you should consider.
+Here are 8 tools/tactics for a more interactive blog that you should consider:

-A novel way of encouraging interaction is the ability to leave a voicemail instead of filling out a form.
+How about leaving a voicemail instead of filling out a form.
 You can still have your contact form but having another option of communicating with you is useful.
 Sometimes your visitor might want to say a lot but doesn’t want to type it up.
-Jon Loomer (Facebook expert) uses this facility on his site.

 5. Implement Surveys for Site Visitors using Qualroo